What is a condominium?

 Conversion often increases insurance costs, particularly in 3-6 unit buildings, and you may be required to switch insurance carriers.
 Consulting your insurance agent early in the conversion process will help eliminate unpleasant surprises once the conversion is complete.

 About the Author

-Sirkin & Associates has been guiding clients through San Francisco condominium conversions and subdivisions for almost 20 years, and have completed more SF conversions than any other firm.
+Sirkin & Associates has been guiding clients through San Francisco condominium conversions and subdivisions for more than 20 years, and have completed more SF conversions than any other firm.
 Over the years, we have been involved in drafting many of the laws that govern SF condominium conversions, and have helped develop many of the procedures used by the San Francisco Department of Public Works (“DPW”) Bureau of Street Use and Mapping (“BSM”).
 Our breadth of experience makes it likely that if a glitch appears in the condominium conversion process, we will have seen something similar before and know exactly what to do.
 And for those rare occasions when a completely new issue arises, we are the recognized masters at developing creative solutions that save our clients time and money.